stri8ed/gpt-subtitle-translator/README.md

 - Strips the timestamps from the subtitles before translating, to reduce input tokens.
 - Runs multiple chunks in parallel to speed up the translation process.
 - Tries to ensure model does not skip or merge subtitles while translating.
-- Supports Anthropic Claude and OpenAI models.
+- Supports Claude, OpenAI, Gemini models.

 ## Installation